 FOR IMMEDIATE RELEASE

-Stephen Stewart, attorney at Stephen P Stewart Law, shares his four-step process for developing a digital estate plan.
+Stephen Stewart, attorney at law, shares his four-step process for developing a digital estate plan.

 Stephen Stewart has practiced tax law and estate planning in North Carolina for over 25 years.
 One of the issues that he sees time and time again is the lack of digital estate planning which makes wrapping up a deceased estate complicated and difficult.
 While many people have their wills regularly updated, they often neglect to include their digital estate in the process.
 Stephen Stewart has seen first-hand, the dangers of this and suggests four steps to take to ensure that one’s digital affairs are in order.